DataIntellectTech/TorQ/docs/handlers.md

 process.
 The script uses the reval function, released in KDB+ 3.3, to prevent client queries from modifying any data in place.
 At present only queries in the form of strings are passed through the reval function.
-Additonally the script disables any form of HTTP access.
+Additionally the script disables any form of HTTP access.
 If using versions of KDB+ prior to 3.3, this feature must be disabled.
 An attempt to use this feature on previous KDB+ versions will result in an error and the relevant process exiting.